 Looking for a simple main for your next camping dinner?
-Look no further than this easy Dutch oven Lemon Chicken with Thyme and butter, absolutely delicious.
+Look no further than this easy yet flavorsome Dutch Oven Lemon Thyme Chicken.

 Sittin’ Chicken is injected with an herbed butter, coated in seasoning, and cooked until moist and tender in a beer and apple juice combination.
 This is the perfect combination of flavors: both spiced and sweet.